GlitchyByte/grun/README.md

 ### To build:

 Clone this repo.

-On macOS or Linux:
+Then, on macOS or Linux:

     ./build MinSizeRel clean